 Pharmacy: We maintain a complete inventory of pharmaceuticals to meet the needs of your pet.
 We stock many specialized therapeutic agents such as fresh frozen plasma, packed red blood cells, 4-methylpyrazole and N-acetylcysteine.

-Blood Products: We receive blood products from an on-site blood bank, Rocky Mountain Blood Services.
-This partnership ensures that we always have access to various canine and feline blood products.
+Blood Products: We receive blood products from a national blood bank.
+We always have on-site access to various canine and feline blood products.

 Sometimes it can be difficult to determine what’s an immediate emergency, what can wait until an appointment with your family veterinarian and what’s normal cat or dog behavior.
 Any of the below symptoms suggest a medical emergency requiring your pet to be seen immediately.